 1. Make sure you have all of the information you need before providing a quote or estimate – without the floor plan, section and elevations for this particular example, it would have been easy to under-estimate the time or complexity required to complete this rating.

 2. Don’t be afraid to ask questions or request more information – it shows your interest in winning the work, and helps you build rapport with your prospective client.
 It’s also not uncommon for important information to be inadvertently omitted from the drawings, such as floor levels & ceiling heights, materials & finishes etc.

 3. To help improve accuracy when pricing ratings, it’s a good idea to track the actual time you spend on completing the rating.
 You can then use this information to compare projects of comparable size and complexity.

 4. Consider providing an estimate as opposed to a quote – while will clients generally prefer to receive a quote, providing an estimate gives you a bit more flexibility with your pricing.
 However, the accuracy of your estimates will reflect upon your professionalism!
 I sometimes provide a lower and upper range to complete an energy rating, and then only charge the the client for the hours actually expended.
 So how does your price compare to how much I would have charged to complete this rating?
 Do you have any other tips or suggestions on pricing energy rating?

+Are you getting your pricing right?
 Leave your thoughts and feedback in the comments below, so we can all learn together.